irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Focus on keeping your health above 50% threshold to be able to trigger the invulnerability effect.
 If you are running 9th copies that don't provide you with additional healing, do not get yourself more health, unless you are using Hostage Taker, because 3rd card always recovers a flat amount of health, and it would be easier to get to 50% threshold from this healing if your max health is not increased.

 ### Build(s) to try
-Barebone skills - Always run bullseye for armor gating, rest is up to you.
+Barebone skills - Always run "Bullseye" for armor gating, rest is up to you.

 Build 1 - Brawler copy https://pd2builder.netlify.app/?s=1G000100811Q380-62h1i00g150&p=m&c=3-41&a=0&t=h&d=03
 A unique version of copycat that is not available in vanilla.
 Use Brawler's 9th copy (23/25), and stack all neutral "pick a boost" cards for dodge (3/4).
 You can use either Doctor bags or Ammo bags as your primary deployable since both are maxed out, but ammo is preferred, since this build doesn't provide high damage bonuses.
 Brawler copy card will provide you with the best armor gating in the game, but you need to perfectly time a kill once every 6 seconds to gain this benefit, if you don't actively use melee.
 This benefit + dodge + health invulnerability provides a relatively easy to play, but not the most powerful playstyle.